Rurusetto/rurusetto/README.md

 The new website is target to revamp all UI of the website and make Rūrusetto not a static website anymore with a lot of new function that cannot add in old website source code.

-You can test on the new website [here](https://beta.rulesets.info) and you can see changelog in website or GitHub release.
+You can test on the new website [here](https://beta.rulesets.info) and you can check on the changelog in website or GitHub release.

 ## Old website source code